LaszloLueck/RegionalWeather/README.md

 Explanations follows, too tired atm.

 ## Changes
+### 2020-12-27 Prerequisits done
+A medium refactoring is done.
+Now it is relativly easy possible, to implement other data imports to elastic (and store to filesystem).
+Next step is, to import the air polution data within another scheduler (every 1h).
+After that, i promise by my left and right hand, tests and documentation will follow.
+And more dashboards....

+Cheers!

 ### 2020-12-22 Next things to do
 - Since a few weeks, owm published a new api that presents data about air pollution for a specific place.
 That looks very nice to archive.
 - I have many space on my server @home.
 Time to build a dockerized version of wordpress to open up a presentational site for this project.
 That would be also a place to describe, why i wrote the code as i did it in this project, with some hints and do´s and dont´s.